m-bock/purescript-chameleon/README.md

 yarn run parcel serve web/index.html
 ```

-In the browser you should see the following component rendered in both frameworks side by side:
+In the browser you should see the sample component rendered in both
+frameworks side by side.

 ## Example
 ```hs
 module Test.SampleReadme where